pranaysahith/terraform-azure-setup/README.md

               environment = "public"
             }

-    2. Input variables serve as parameters and are generally defined in variables.tf file
+    b.
+Input variables serve as parameters and are generally defined in variables.tf file

             variable "client_id" {}
             variable "client_secret" {}
             variable "subscription_id" {}
             variable "tenant_id" {}

-    3. Create a resource group.
+    c.
+Create a resource group.
 Resource group is a collection of resources.
     Interpolation syntax can be used to create names for resource groups based on 1 or more variables.
     Its a good practice to keep separate resource group for each environment such as dev, test, perf, prod etc.